KomaEc/crown/README.md

 - Instructions to run our tool on a single benchmark
 - Instructions to run out tool over all benchmarks and to produce the evaluation results

+Note: due to the effect of some bug fixes, there are two tiny changes to the data for `buffer` in table 2: the #ptr goes from 38 to 37, and the #uses goes from 56 to 54.
+The percentage remains the same.

 ### File structure
 We primarily work in the `/root/crown` folder.
 Inside the `crown` folder:
 - `crates, src, build.rs, Cargo.toml`, etc. are source codes of the tool (as a cargo project)